-The Commission received seven submissions as part of the first round of consultation.
-They are available on the AEMC website.26 Issues raised in submissions and the Commission's response are generally set out in Chapters 3 to 7 of this draft rule determination.
-Some other issues raised in submissions and the Commission's response to these are set out in Appendix B.
+Submissions are available on the AEMC website.27 Issues raised in submissions and the Commission's response to these are generally set out in Chapters 3 to 7 of this final rule determination.
+The remaining issues raised in submissions are dealt with in Appendix B.